StengoS/codesafe-prd-example-demo/platform-tutorial/start-here/DESCRIPTION.md

 but for this environment and platform, due to how permissions are handled so that you cannot simply read the flag, you MUST run
 'start_here' by doing `$ ./start_here` so that it can successfully read the flag and print it in the terminal.
 If you use `$ python3 start_here`, it will execute but will be unable to read the flag.

-In addition, you won't always be able to read everything in the `/challenge` directory.
+In addition, you won't always be able to read everything in the `/challenge` folder.
 We will explain more in the next tutorial challenge.